 You can include self-cleaning features in the pool with the help of several nozzles that can be placed near the bottom.
 These would circulate the water so that the sides and bottom of the pool are thoroughly cleaned.
 All these areas will be scrubbed, and the debris will be guided to the drains.

 Hence, you will always have a clean pool with transparent water.
-Not only that, but you can also set the machine to work at night when nobody is going to get into the pool.
+Not only that, but you can also set the machine to work at night when nobody will get into the pool.

 This feature is especially required for pools with trees on top, as leaves and branches will invariably keep falling on the water’s surface.
 But with self-cleaning mechanisms in place, the water would push everything towards the pool drain, and you do not have to pay extra attention.